asztrikx/programming/Algorithm/Graph/Shortest path/Dijkstra.md

 1. > O(NlogN+M)
 2. > O(N^2logN+MN)

 if - edges convert to +
+if max sum of edges is low we can use an array as priority queue

 # Code
 ```c++